SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 Fluttershy froze as her face turned red.
 She laid there waiting for her heartbeat to return to normal.

 "I'm… not ready for that yet, sorry.
-It has been really nice holding your had though."
+It has been really nice holding your hand though."

 "You… too."